adityabhattad2021/Gender-Classification-from-Thermal-Faces/paper.md

 ### 3.2.3 Data Augmentation Strategies

-We developed a sophisticated augmentation strategy tailored specifically for thermal facial imagery, carefully balancing the need for dataset expansion with the preservation of thermally significant features:
+We developed a sophisticated augmentation strategy tailored specifically for thermal facial imagery, balancing the need for dataset expansion with the preservation of thermally significant features:

-We implemented distinct augmentation pipelines optimized for different network architectures.
-For RGB-designed models (AlexNet, VGG, ResNet, EfficientNet, Inception), we employed a comprehensive suite of transformations including random resized cropping, horizontal flipping, rotation (±15°), brightness and contrast adjustments (±20%), and Gaussian blurring.
-For our thermal-specific TH-SE-ResNet, we employed a more conservative approach with grayscale conversion, random resized cropping, horizontal flipping, moderate rotation (±15°), and controlled affine transformations (±10% translation).
+For baseline models (AlexNet, VGG, ResNet, EfficientNet), we implemented a augmentation pipeline including random resized cropping (scale 0.8-1.0), horizontal flipping, moderate rotation (±15°), and light Gaussian blurring (kernel size=3, sigma=0.1-2.0).
+The Inception model follows a similar strategy but uses architecture-specific dimensions (299px crop size, 342px resize dimensions).

-To address the pronounced gender imbalance in the Tufts dataset (30.32% female, 69.68% male), we implemented targeted augmentation for the underrepresented female class.
-This approach involved creating additional augmented samples exclusively for female subjects, effectively doubling the female representation in the training set while preserving the original male samples.
-This selective augmentation substantially improved class balance without introducing excessive redundancy or overfitting risks.
+For our novel TH-SE-ResNet, we employed a more conservative approach with grayscale conversion to single-channel input and a modified augmentation pipeline.
+This includes horizontal flipping, reduced rotation (±10°), and carefully controlled affine transformations (degrees=5°, translation=±5%, scaling=±5%).
+We used black fill (value=0) for all geometric transformations to maintain thermal signature consistency, and a slightly reduced Gaussian blur (sigma=0.1-1.5) to preserve subtle thermal gradients.
+This conservative parameterization helps preserve the thermal signature integrity crucial for gender classification.

-Our augmentation protocol was carefully calibrated to preserve the thermal signature integrity crucial for gender classification.
-Specifically, we avoided extreme geometric transformations and color-space alterations that might distort thermally significant facial features.
-The brightness and contrast adjustments were conservatively parameterized to simulate natural variations in thermal imaging conditions without introducing artifacts that could compromise the intrinsic thermal patterns.
+To address the pronounced gender imbalance in the Tufts dataset, we implemented targeted augmentation for the underrepresented female class.
+The system identifies female samples and applies additional augmentations exclusively to these instances, effectively doubling the female representation in the training set.
+This selective augmentation substantially improves class balance without introducing excessive redundancy or overfitting risks to the majority class.

-For the combined dataset, we implemented a sophisticated integration protocol that addressed both the channel disparity between datasets and the gender distribution imbalance.
-To achieve perfect gender balance (50% female, 50% male), we employed controlled sampling from both constituent datasets, ensuring representative inclusion of diverse thermal imaging conditions and subject characteristics while maintaining strict subject-level separation between training and testing partitions.
+Our implementation combines multiple dataset variations during training: (1) a base dataset with minimal preprocessing, (2) a fully augmented version of the entire dataset (charllate and combined), and (3) an additional augmented subset containing only samples from the minority class (tufts dataset).
+This approach provides models with both the original thermal signatures and systematically expanded variations, with particular emphasis on improving representation of the underrepresented gender.

-The final augmented training sets demonstrated substantially enhanced diversity and robustness.
-For the Tufts dataset, our class-balanced augmentation approach effectively doubled the representation of the underrepresented female class.
-The combined dataset benefited from both the targeted augmentation and the integration of diverse thermal imaging modalities, resulting in a comprehensive training corpus that captured a wide spectrum of thermal facial characteristics across different acquisition parameters and subject demographics.
+For all models, we maintained separate transformation pipelines for training and testing.
+Test-time preprocessing was kept minimal (resize, center crop, and normalization) to evaluate model performance on thermal signatures closer to their original form.
+All images were normalized using thermal-specific normalization statistics.

 This carefully engineered preprocessing and augmentation pipeline provided our models with high-quality, balanced training data while preserving the critical thermal signatures necessary for accurate gender classification in thermal facial imagery.

 ![new_thermal_augmentation_combined_examplesaa](https://github.com/user-attachments/assets/8842aedb-3c13-432e-b7af-baa0b1c6c789)
-**Figure 2: Thermal Image Augmentation Examples** - A grid showing original thermal facial images alongside various augmented versions (horizontal flip, rotation, contrast adjustment, etc.)
+**Figure 2: Thermal Image Augmentation Examples** - A grid showing original thermal facial images alongside various augmented versions

 **Table 3: Final Experimental Dataset Configurations**